DivyanshVish/Solar-System--App/README.md

-# Space App UI in Flutter
+# Solar SystemApp UI in Flutter

 A new Flutter project.